Built for hospitals, schools, NGOs and activists in the Global South · Available in 6 languages

 Common questions

-What should I do if my organization gets hacked?+
+What should I do if my nonprofit or small organization gets hacked?+

 Isolate affected systems immediately — unplug ethernet, disable Wi-Fi.
 Do not shut down infected machines.
 Photograph ransom notes.
-Use Teradef's free Cyber First Aid tool above.
+Use TeraDef's free Cyber First Aid tool above.
+This works for NGOs, hospitals, churches, schools — any organization with no dedicated security team.

-Is there really free cybersecurity help for NGOs and hospitals?+
+Is there really free cybersecurity help for NGOs, hospitals and nonprofits?+

 Yes.
-Teradef is completely free — no account, no credit card, no hidden costs.
+TeraDef is completely free — no account, no credit card, no hidden costs.
 It will always be free.
+We provide the same incident response guidance that enterprise organizations pay thousands for — free cybersecurity for nonprofits, hospitals, churches, and small businesses worldwide.

 Do NOT pay the ransom.
 Do NOT restart.
 Disconnect from the network immediately.
 Check backups.
-Use Teradef's Ransomware response above.
-Also visit nomoreransom.org.
+Use TeraDef's Ransomware response above — it gives step-by-step hospital ransomware help tailored to healthcare organizations.
+Also visit nomoreransom.org for free decryptors.

 How does the email breach check work?+

-We check your email against the HaveIBeenPwned database — 14 billion+ leaked credentials.
+We check your email against 14 billion+ leaked credentials from real data breaches.
 Your email is never stored, logged, or shared.
-Live, one-time check.
+It's a live, one-time check.
+If your email appears in a breach, change that password immediately and enable 2FA.

 Is there help for organizations in Africa, Asia and Latin America?+

 Yes.
-Teradef is built specifically for the Global South.
-Available in 6 languages.
+TeraDef is built specifically for the Global South.
+Available in 6 languages with country-specific guides for Nigeria, India, South Africa, Brazil, Indonesia, Philippines, and more.
 Free, no account required, works in any country.

 Canada